alzunelak/ts-mui-nextjs-starter/content/pages/index.md

 sections:
   - type: HeroSection
     title: Mimah Portfolio's
-    subtitle: Your Dream Website Awaits
+    subtitle: "Your Dream Website Awaits\_Discover the finest web designs tailored for your busines"
     text: >
       This is the HeroSection component.
 You can visually edit this component & add more sections while developing locally.
 [Learn